How to Open Your Body, Mind, and Spirit to Meditation

 Part of the Meditation For Dummies Cheat Sheet

-Meditation is a practice that engages not only your mind, but your body and spirit, too.
-Use the tips in the following list to engage every aspect of your being in your meditation practice.
+Meditation is a practice that engages not only your mind, but also your body and spirit.
+Use the following tips to engage every aspect of your being in your meditation practice:

 Discover how to relax your body (if you don't already know) by practicing some deep relaxation techniques.